Introduction and background

 Advertisement of NIHR CL posts

 IAT partnerships should inform the NIHR Academy via e-mail to firstname.lastname@example.org stating when they are planning to advertise their posts and provide details of where their adverts will be placed.
-All posts must be advertised nationally; local advertisements are also allowed should partnerships wish to do so.
+All posts must be advertised nationally; local advertisements are also permitted.

-Successful applicants must be able to take up post before the 31 March deadline, therefore enough time must be provided to advertise, shortlist, interview and where required, allow for notice periods to be given.
+Successful applicants must be able to take up post before the end of the recruitment window, therefore please allow enough time to advertise, shortlist, interview and where required, allow for notice periods to be given.
 The NIHR will not give extensions beyond the recruitment window deadline.
 Posts that are not filled ahead of the recruitment window deadline will be withdrawn.

 CLs comprise 50% academic and 50% clinical training for up to four years.